shawnduong18/ucsd-parking-dashboard/README.md

 I used the following data sources:

 **UCSD Transportation Services** provided 20 quarterly parking occupancy survey files spanning Fall 2019 through Winter 2025–26.
-Each file records physical stall counts — occupied and empty — at 10 hourly snapshots throughout a single survey day, broken down by lot and permit type.
+Each file contains occupancy records at hourly intervals throughout a single survey day, broken down by lot and permit type.

 I used the following tools for my analysis and modeling: